 The VPN battle of 2020: ExpressVPN vs. Surfshark vs. NordVPN vs. Ivacy VPN vs. Private Internet Access

 Your online security matters, which is why a Virtual Private Network, known as VPN, should help you stay anonymous online.
-Whether you’re using a VPN to access foreign websites or apps that have geo-restrictions, or you want to use the internet safely and without having your data tracked, there are plenty of VPN services out there that come with a bunch of options and offers.
+Whether you’re using a VPN to access ps4 games, to access foreign websites or apps that have geo-restrictions, or you want to use the internet safely and without having your data tracked, there are plenty of VPN services out there that come with a bunch of options and offers.

 It’s great to see hundreds of VPNs offering that security, but which ones are trustworthy and which ones are worth your money?
 What should you look for in a VPN?

 We’ve reviewed plenty of VPNs and decided on comparing popular and outstanding services to give you the answers you are looking for.
 In our ExpressVPN vs. Surfshark vs. NordVPN vs. Ivacy VPN vs. Private Internet Access comparison we looked at the most essential features and chose the best VPN in each category.
 Let’s take a look at the top 5 VPNs and what they have to offer.